 The democratic leader is collaborative, interacts with followers and seeks buy-in concerning decisions about the work and work environment that directly affects the team.

 Thankfully, I have worked for bosses who are participative.
-They realize that I (and my fellow team members) had talents and used our input accomplish mutually beneficial goals.
+They realized that I (and my fellow team members) had talents and used our input to accomplish mutually beneficial goals.